ellemouton/bolts/bolt-taproot-gossip.md

 ## TLV Based Messages

-The initial set of Lightning Network messages consisted of fields that had to be present.
+The initial set of Lightning Network messages consisted of a flat set of serialised fields that were mandatory.
 Later on, TLV encoding was introduced which provided a backward compatible way to extend messages.
-To ensure that the new messages defined in this document remain as future-proof as possible, the messages will be pure TLV streams.
+To ensure that the new messages defined in this document remain as future-proof as possible, the messages will mostly be pure TLV streams with a fixed 64-byte signature over the tlv stream appended at the front of the message.
 By making all fields in the messages TLV records, fields that we consider mandatory today can easily be dropped in future (when coupled with a new feature bit) without needing to completely redefine the gossip message in order to make the field optional.

 ## Taproot Channel Proof and Verification